John Lothropp: Ministry and incarceration

-He was ordained in the Church of England and appointed curate of a local parish in Egerton, Kent.
-In 1623 he renounced his orders and joined the cause of the Independents.
-Lothropp gained prominence in 1624, when he was called to replace Reverend Henry Jacob as the pastor of the First Independent Church in London, a congregation of sixty members which met at Southwark.
+He was ordained in the Church of England and appointed curate of Egerton, Kent.
+In 1623 he renounced his orders and joined the Independents.
+Lothropp gained prominence in 1624, when he was called to replace Reverend Henry Jacob as the pastor of the 'First Independent Church' in London, a congregation of sixty members which met at Southwark.
 Church historians sometimes call this church the Jacob-Lathrop-Jessey (JLJ) Church, named for its first three pastors, Henry Jacob, John Lothropp and Henry Jessey.

-They were forced to meet in private to avoid the scrutiny of Bishop of London William Laud.
-Following the group's discovery on 22 April 1632 by officers of the king, forty-two of Lothropp's Independents were arrested.
-Only eighteen escaped capture.
-The arrested were prosecuted for failure to take the oath of loyalty to the established church.
-Evidence gleaned by the historians Burrage and Kiffin and from the Jessey records indicate many were jailed in The Clink prison.
-As for Reverend John Lothropp, the question is still unresolved.
+They met in private to avoid the scrutiny of the Bishop of London, William Laud.
+Following the group's discovery on 22 April 1632 by officers of the king, forty-two of Lothropp's Independents were arrested; only eighteen escaped capture.
+The arrested were prosecuted for failure to take the Oath of Supremacy.
+Evidence gleaned by the historians Burrage and Kiffin and from the Jessey records indicate many were jailed in the Clink prison.
+As for Lothropp, the question is unresolved.
 English historian Samuel Rawson Gardiner, whose book Reports of Cases in the Courts of Star Chamber and High Commission, gives an account of the courtroom trial and cites information from the trial record that the convicted dissenters were to be divided up and sent to various prisons.
-Historian E. B. Huntington suggests Lothropp was incarcerated in either the Clink or Newgate.
+Historian E. B. Huntington suggests Lothropp was incarcerated in either the Clink or Newgate Prison.
 Further, it may be that Lothropp actually served time in both prisons since it was customary to move prisoners from one prison to another due to space availability.
 In the end, the precise location of Lothropp's imprisonment is not confirmable from primary documentation.

 While Lothropp was in prison, his wife Hannah House became ill and died.
 His six surviving children were, according to tradition, left to fend for themselves begging for bread on the streets of London.
 Friends, being unable to care for his children, brought them to the Bishop who had charge of Lothropp.
 After about a year, all were released on bail except Lothropp, who was deemed too dangerous to be set at liberty.
 The Bishop ultimately released him on bond in May 1634 with the understanding that he would immediately remove to the New World.
 Since he did not immediately leave for the New World, a court order was subsequently put out for him.
 Family tradition and other historical reflections indicate he then "escaped."